dezlymacauley/dezlylabs/00-application-security/topic-01-kali-linux/kali_linux_setup.md

 Check the option: `Enable storage for this virtual machine`

-Uncheck the optioon `Create a disk image for the virtual machine.`
+Check the option: `Create a disk image for the virtual machine.`

-And check the option `Select or create custom storage`

-Then click `Manage`

-Select the `virtual-machines` directory.

-Select the `kali-linux-2025.2-qemu-amd64.qcow2 80.09 GiB qcow2`
+Leave it at `20 GB`

-Click `Choose Volume` then click `Forward`
+Click `Forward`

 _______________________________________________________________________________

 ## Step 5 of 5

-Name: Kali Linux
+Name: kali-linux

 Then click `Finish`